Clearance certificates: summary

 An application for a clearance certificate must be made using form IHT30.

-You should treat the non-statutory assurance (IHTM40151) given by standard letters SL124 & SL135 in all respects as if the taxpayer had applied for and you had issued formal clearance on form IHT30.
+You should treat the non-statutory assurance (IHTM40151) given by standard letter SL135 in all respects as if the taxpayer had applied for and you had issued formal clearance on form IHT30.
 You should therefore consider the instructions in this section before you issue a non-statutory assurance.
-You should

 Once you have issued a non-statutory assurance you should treat any further developments on the case in accordance with the instructions in this section and on the basis that clearance has been given.
 This paragraph does not apply to Estate Duty cases.

-As the non-statutory assurance letters have the same effect as a formal clearance certificate there is no need for the taxpayer to request a certificate once they have been issued.
-However, if they choose to submit a form IHT30 you should still issue it if they have paid all the Inheritance Tax that is due
+As the non-statutory assurance letter has the same effect as a formal clearance certificate there is no need for the taxpayer to request a certificate once it has been issued.
+However, if they choose to submit a form IHT30 you should still issue it if they have paid all the Inheritance Tax that is due.